SimplyAustinYT/PEEPS1-Main-Branch/README.md

 main systems in UK and US normally play.
 More systems will be added as the theme is worked on including regional variations.
 Maybe once up to a stable stage language variations will also be added.

-Right now, theme is broken.
-Only 2 people have been working on this along with SARGE from the ORA Team (Odroid Retro Arena) and myself (Simply Austin).
-At the moment the theme itself is WIP and art needs to be configured/organized with the theme.
-If anyone would like to help or have anything they could add, please get in touch through email.
+The theme is at this stage in WIP.
+Its up to the standard where it can be used.
+But still much tweaking and work to be done.
+As things are completed, the GitHub will be updated.

 #SUPPORTED SYSTEMS: